Voytella/awswebsite/README.md

 * Success!
 Now I need to figure out how to traverse it nicely, then we can put in the HTML decorations.

+* When parsing the data structure, there are three different types of elements in the list we need to handle:
+  1. String: Just straight print it out.
+  2. Dictionary: This means a folder has been encountered.
+The elements in the folder will need to be wrapped in HTML, so we need a special function to do this wrapping for us.
+A separate function will be called to handle the wrapping for each key in the dictionary.
+The values will be processed with the regular data structure processing function.
+   3. List: Recursively call the data structure processing function, feeding it the encountered list.

+* I realized since we're just printing HTML code, we don't have to go through the hassle of actually flattening out everything on the back end.
+Yay shortcuts!
+I've got everything worked out.
+Now let's add the HTML decorations and test it out!

+* Looks like we're looking for the `<details>` HTML element for the thing I had in mind.

+* Cool!
+We've got something!
+Now let's throw it into AWS to see if it works.

+* Got it!
+It writes the HTML to the logs!
+Now we just need to figure out how to write that output to a file and send it over to S3.
+To do that, it looks like we'll need to make a file object and write our HTML to it.

+* I accidentally tried to write a file to the filesystem.
+Can we do a thing where we just make a giant string and write that out?

+* I messed up.
+I forgot the paths to the image sources needed to be absolute.
+RIP.
+Let's see if we can turn this around.

+* Alright that crisis has been averted.
+Now we're running into issues getting the HTML file to render properly.
+Let's add little-by-little things to a test `index.html` file to see where things break down.

+* I tried manually uploading an HTML file with the same kind of code, and it worked just fine.
+I think there's something crazy going on with how I'm uploading the generated HTML file into S3.
+Let's see what's up with all that.

+* Success!
+We just needed to set the "ContentType" in the "put_object" call to "text/html".
+Nice!
+Now let's dabble in customizing the URL.

+# Customizing the URL

+*